nordyjay/fin_research_agent/docs/architecture.md

 **Why this matters:** Embeddings are the core that enables semantic search.
 Without them, searching for "bullish outlook" wouldn't find "positive view" or "optimistic forecast."
 The high dimensionality aims to ensure that subtle differences in financial language are preserved - "revenue growth" vs "revenue growth concerns" have very different embeddings despite similar words.

-### Step 6: Vector Storage - Organizing for Lightning-Fast Retrieval
+### Step 6: Vector Storage - Organizing for Fast Retrieval

 The embeddings and their associated chunks need to be stored in a way that enables rapid searching across potentially millions of chunks.
 The system uses PostgreSQL with the pgvector extension, which adds specialized data structures for storing and searching high-dimensional vectors.